rbowen/presentations/raising_bar_presentations/slides.md

 an audience listens to you.

-Nobody appreciates it when they have paid to be there, and hear your talk, and you say "I'll give you 15 minutes back."
+Nobody appreciates it when they have paid to be there, and hear your talk, and you rush through it then say "I'll give you 15 minutes back."

 Take a breath.
 Move around the stage.
 Make eye contact.